Why You’re Not Getting Paid For Tax Advice

 But this isn’t your fault.

-There’s no straightforward definition to enable a good understanding of both you and your clients, which is an uncomfortable territory.
+There’s no straightforward definition to enable a good understanding for both you and your clients, which is uncomfortable territory.

 Even if you are doing more tax advice for your clients than most accountants, there’s always that risk of being undervalued and under-appreciated.
 This means it’s likely you’re being underpaid for what you are delivering.

 Tax compliance, advice & consultancy

 Tax advice should be treated the same as any other service.
 It needs clearly defined service levels, outlining who the level of service is suitable for and why.
 Then it can priced accordingly.

 To do this, the thing to understand first, is that tax services for clients are broken down into three areas:

 Most accountants will have a tax compliance service that is priced or built into their packaged services; with tax advice delivered and charged for ad-hoc, based-on situations that arise.

 Tax consultancy though?
 This is a bit of an unknown.
 It’s where most of the value sits but it hasn’t been defined as a consistent and repeatable service before.
 There is no universally used system for, reviewing a client’s overall affairs & motives and applying tax legislation to their situation, to see where they may benefit from advice retrospectively, presently and in the future.